 2. Idioms and Proverbs

-Idioms and proverbs provide hands-on training to little one about the proper phrasing and meaning of idioms and proverbs.
-Coming in jumbled sentences format, idioms and proverbs want the player to put the words in the correct format.
+Idioms and proverbs provide hands-on training to little ones about the proper phrasing and meaning of idioms and proverbs.
+Coming in jumbled sentences format, idioms, and proverbs want the player to put the words in the correct format.

 The correct format may not be the right grammatical format, rather, it must the phrased the way the idiom is used.
 Below the jumbled idiom is the meaning, which can further help in the identification of the idiom.